joncoop/odin/README.md

 - Icon fonts
 - Image carousels (owl-carousel)
 - Add default code styling, syntax highlighting
+- Figure out how to not use padding for gutters (possibly include in 1.0 release)

 ### for fun
 - Make the docs much prettier